openkfw/d4dtools/docs/sensors.md

 -   **Power plants:** remote monitoring (input/output parameter), steering of energy generation, and controling:

     -   Sensors measure parameters such as oil, air,and device temperatures, the speed of turning parts (turbine, motors), the physical characteristics and chemical composition of fuels, and gases and exhaust emissions.
     -   Sensors measure optical and acoustic parameters, among others, to remotely control power plants that have limited or no operation personnel at the power plant site.

     -   SmartMeter data can be used by the energy plant itself to detect/reconfigure and reroute in case of power loss, reducing maintenance costs.

 -   **Electricity (Smart) Grid:** sensors for measuring conditions in the electricity transmission and distribution grid (e.g., voltage, frequency, temperature, etc.)

 -  **Energy efficiency and reliability**:

-    -   Sensors applied to various energy captors/processors (electric/gas generators, water turbines, windwheels, solar panels/street lighting, etc.) measure, monitor, and steer energy sources.
+    -   Sensors applied to various energy captors/processors (electric/gas generators, water turbines, windwheels, solar panels /street lighting, etc.) measure, monitor, and steer energy sources.

     -   Power suppliers use sensors to gather insights and offer incentives to users to use energy at non-peak times to reduce the costs of building greater capacities.

 #### Water sector

 -   **Wastewater and drinking water treatment plants:** sensors measure water quality and flow to remotely monitor and steer treatment, inlet- and outlet water quality, and support operations.

 -   **Water and wastewater networks:** sensors are used to monitor network conditions (flow metering and pressure sensors) and steering (via valves, pumps).